1981 TAAC men's basketball tournament

 The 1981 Trans America Athletic Conference men's basketball tournament (now known as the ASUN men's basketball tournament) was held March 4–8 at the Hirsch Memorial Coliseum in Shreveport, Louisiana.
+It was the first TAAC tournament after a two-year qualification period for the conference where the winner would receive a bid to the NCAA Tournament.

 Mercer upset top-seeded in the championship game, 72–67, to win their first TAAC/Atlantic Sun men's basketball tournament.
 The Bears, in turn, received the TAAC's automatic bid to the 1981 NCAA tournament.
 This was Mercer's first appearance in the Division I NCAA tournament.